wp-evolved/evolved-theme/README.md

 Grunt is a great build tool and we've set it up so that you can concentrate on building your theme instead of optimizing how it's delivered.

-*Before you start, be sure you've cd'd to the child theme directory*

 ### Main Tasks

 At it's core Grunt is extremely powerful, but most of the time we're only going to be utilizing it for a few standard tasks.